 Raw honey contains antioxidants called flavonoids and phenolic compounds.
 White honey also contains such antioxidants.
 Antioxidants help to protect your body from cell damage due to free radicals.

 Free radicals contribute to the aging process.
 They may also add to your risk for chronic conditions like cancer and heart disease.
-Studies show that polyphenols in honey, particularly raw natural honey, may play a role in preventing heart disease.

 If you’re looking for an alternative to sugar, honey provides a healthier way to satisfy your sweet tooth while getting extra antioxidants into your diet.
 White honeys have a mild taste, making them ideal for baking or snacking.